 He was born in Washington, D.C., the son of a doctor and a schoolteacher, and grew up in the Shaw neighborhood.
 He became interested in photography at a young age after observing a demonstration on developing photographs.
 He joined a camera club at the 12th Street YMCA and took pictures for the Dunbar High School paper.

 McNeill attended Howard University as a pre-med student for a few years but eventually left for the New York Photography Institute.
-One year later, he returned to Washington and set up a freelance business out of his father's house on T Street, eventually moving to his studio.
+One year later, he returned to Washington and set up a freelance business from his father's house on T Street, eventually moving to his studio.
 As a freelancer, he was expected to know where the action was and get the pictures of interest to the newspaper readers.
 He would often photograph entertainers and sports figures as well as civil protests and political appointments.

 In the 1930s and '40s, any time there was a political, social, religious, or community event in Washington D.C.’s Black community, McNeill was there to photograph it.
 McNeill's subjects include Joe Louis, Marian Anderson, and Jesse Owens.
 He did not avoid racial discrimination because of his prestige as a photographer.
 As a Black man during Jim Crow, he was not allowed to buy a ticket at the Earl Theater (now the Warner Theater) or sit in front of the audience to photograph; he took the picture from the stage's wings.